-Data is critical - it's the engine of any business activity - and its role and importance therefore must be placed at very high level within the organisation.

-Its safety and security should play an integral role in the overall management strategy.
-The objective of any IT team in the time of a cyberattack is to ensure that there is business continuity Develop a roadmap of your current security factors and prepare for future needs by bridging the gap with clearly defined objectives to be met within each growth phase.

-and the delivery of ongoing services.
+Data is critical and is the engine of any business activity and it's role and importance must be placed at very high level within the organisation.
+It's safety and security should play an integral role in the overall management strategy.
+The objective of any IT team at the time of a cyber-attack is to ensure that there is business continuity and the delivery of ongoing services.

 However, there must also be a strong consideration by the CEO and directors on a legal platform to ensure that their shareholders are not at risk.

-Therefore, minimising downtime during an attack is central and can be dealt with by having the right business continuity and disaster recovery plans in place.
+Therefore, minimising downtime during an attack is central and can be dealt with the right business continuity and disaster recovery plans.